 Wikipedia: Elasticsearch

-Project history, core architecture, and Elasticsearch’s role in the search ecosystem.
+Project history, baseline architecture, and Elasticsearch’s role in the search ecosystem.

 Official site